Is that Bill Murray?! The best surprise celebrity cameos in movies

 8. Neil Patrick Harris: Harold and Kumar Go to White Castle (2004)

-Released two years before Harris (How I Met Your Mother) proudly came out as gay, his cameo in Harold and Kumar Go To White Castle sees him playing himself as a dude high on E and looking to hit some strip clubs and score some pussy.
+Released two years before Harris (How I Met Your Mother) proudly came out as gay, his cameo in Harold and Kumar Go To White Castle sees him playing himself as a dude high on E and looking to hit some strip clubs and score some action.
 The cameo also happened before Harris revitalized his career so there’s nothing but Doogie Howser jokes for him to play to.

 7. Tom Cruise, Gwyneth Paltrow, Kevin Spacey, Danny DeVito, and Steven Spielberg: Austin Powers in Goldmember (2002)